jygnash/AWS_Cloud_Intro/README.md

 6. Open "Template.html" in "caret" application
 7. Replace "image.jpg" with the pictures you downloaded in step #5
    - This needs to be done for all 3 images.
 Simply find "image.jpg" for all 3 location
-7. Write details that descrive yourself in the place of "Decscription1...", "Decscription2..." and "Decscription3..."
+8. Write details that describe yourself in the place of "Decscription1...", "Decscription2..." and "Decscription3..."
-8. Highlight/bold the importance word using <b> if you want
+9. Highlight/bold the importance word using <b> if you want
-9. Make the heading bold​ using <b>
+10. Make the heading bold using <b>
-10. Open "files" application -> Goto "Download" folder -> Double tap on "Template.html" -> Click on "View" to open it on the browser
+11. Open "files" application
+12. Goto "Download" folder
+13. Double tap on "Template.html"
+14. Click on "View" to open it on the browser
-11. Review your web page on browser and make more modication if you want
+15. Review your web page on browser and make more modication if you want

 ## Hands-on exersice: 2